The art of engraving, a pleasure for the eye and for the touch

-A print is made to be admired.
-Do you know that making a print is also a joy for the other senses ?
+A print is to be admired.
+Do you know that printmaking is also a joy for the other senses ?

-Usually during the open studios as a visitor you take the lino in your hands to feel its flexibility, its sofness or roughness.
-Some of you smell it and manage to perceive lindseed oil, one of its ingredients.
-I never fail to invite you to touch the paper I chose to print and try to share my enthusiasm by all the options from which to chose.
+Usually during the open studios as a visitor, you take the lino into your hands to feel its flexibility, its softness or roughness.
+Some of you smell it and manage to perceive linseed oil, one of its ingredients.
+I never fail to invite you to touch the paper I chose to print.
+I try to share my enthusiasm by all the options from which to chose.

 Anne de la Forge contemporary art enameler has invited Mizanne, ceramist and I to share her beautiful studio on the occasion of the European Artistic Crafts Days.
-Since France recently entered its third lockdown, the open studios are held online.
-On this 2021 edition, the theme of these days is “materials at work”.
+Since France recently entered its third lockdown, the open studios are held online this year.
+On this 2021 edition, the theme is “materials at work”.
 How to live this experience online ?

 In this post I am going to share some pictures of printing materials.
-I hope we will eventually meet and live and make the experience.
-Do not hesitate to comment and share your observations as well as asking questions !
+I hope we will eventually meet offline and make the experience.
+Do not hesitate to comment and share your observations as well as asking questions!

-The carving block : the linos and the woods...
+The blocks : different kinds of linos and woods...

-The wood I use is japanese plywood, very easy to carve.
-It is possible to carve solid wood, much harder.
+There is a wide choice of carving materials.
+Wood is the most traditional.
+I sometimes carve Japanese plywood, very even and easy to carve.
+It is also possible to carve solid wood, much harder.

 Grey, brown white lino and Japanese plywood